kamushadenes/JobberFiller/README.md

 The engine/driver that Selenium should use.
 I recommend either 'chrome' of 'phantomjs'. 'firefox' is REALLY, *REALLY* slow.

-For Chrome, note that besides Chrome itself you also need chromedriver: https://code.google.com/p/selenium/wiki/ChromeDriver For PhantomJS, check http://phantomjs.org/
+For Chrome, note that besides Chrome itself you also need chromedriver: https://code.google.com/p/selenium/wiki/ChromeDriver

+For PhantomJS, check http://phantomjs.org/

+## Running

+To run the program, simply call python jobber_filler.py, after filling up all the variables.